Supporting individuals, groups, and

 – Kristin Walker Collins, Chief Executive Officer of the Foundation for Appalachian Kentucky

-Grant proposals will be reviewed based on:
+Grant proposals were reviewed based on:

 - New or creative ideas that respond to real community needs